 Oops!
 The well-researched study reported by Richard Raub in the respected ITE Journal in April 2006 instead proved that more railroad crossing accidents occurred at railroad crossings with stop signs than occurred at crossings without stop signs.
 The reasons were not clear, but, essentially, it appeared that because of the slow speed at which all cars crossed the crossings after a full stop, the "window of danger" time on the crossings actually was greater.
 Statistically, this may have led to more accidents.
 The railroads quietly ignored the study and not a mention of it has occurred since.
 Except in my blog posts and those of other advocates of increased active warning devices.

-My take: Railroad safety awareness is important; however, the most fail-safe improvements at railroad crossing are methods that provide a visual cues (active warnings) to an approaching driver.
-Clearly, lights and gates, and even new and future applications of GPS between the train engine and the light or gate at a crossing, can improve crossing safety.
+My take: Railroad safety awareness is important; however, the most fail-safe improvements at railroad crossings are methods that provide visual cues (active warnings) to an approaching driver.
+Clearly, lights and gates, and even new and future applications of GPS between the train engine and the light or gate at a crossing can improve crossing safety.
 Much work remains to be done.

-About the Editors: Shapiro & Appleton& Duffan is a law firm which focuses on injury and accident law, and we have experience handling FELA and general railroad injury cases.
+About the Editors: Shapiro & Appleton is a law firm that focuses on injury and accident law, and we have experience handling FELA and general railroad injury cases.
 Check out our case results to see for yourself.
 Our primary office is in Virginia Beach, Virginia (VA).
-Our lawyers hold licenses in NC, SC, WV, KY and DC and have handled hundreds of railroad injury and FELA cases.
-We would like to send you one of our FREE reports about railroad injury and FELA cases, including The Dos and Don’ts When Injured at a Railroad--The Railroad Workers FELA Rights and What Railroad Claim Agents Agents Won’t Tell You (But You Must Know).
+Our lawyers hold licenses in NC, SC, WV, KY, and DC and have handled hundreds of railroad injury and FELA cases.
+We would like to send you one of our FREE reports about railroad injury and FELA cases, including What Railroad Claim Agents Agents Won’t Tell You (But You Must Know).
 We are ready to talk to you by phone right now.
-We provide free initial confidential injury case consultations, so call us toll free at 1-800-752-0042.
+We provide free initial confidential injury case consultations, so call us toll-free at 1-800-752-0042.
 Our injury attorneys also host an extensive injury law video library on Youtube.
-Further, our lawyers proudly edit the Virginia Beach Injuryboard and Norfolk Injuryboard as pro bono public information services.
+Further, our lawyers proudly edit the Virginia Beach Legal Examiner and Norfolk Legal Examiner as pro bono public information services.